joaquinpelle/BosonStars/README.md

 ### How to run the code

-The `main.jl` contains a complete example with the parameters used in the preprint.
+The `main.jl` file contains a complete example with the parameters used in the preprint.
 You can run it by simply typing `julia main.jl` in the terminal.
 Or, from the Julia REPL `include("main.jl")` after activating the Pkg project with the required packages.
 The simulation data is saved in the `io` folder, whereas the resulting plots will be saved in the `plots` folder.
-The plotting functions can be run independently of the simulations once the data has been saved, as for example in the `plots.jl` file.
+The plotting functions can be run independently from the simulations once the data has been saved, which the `radiative_transfer` function does automatically.
+An example is in the `plots.jl` file, that can be run assuming the corresponding simulation data has been saved.

 ### Plot settings

-Keep in mind that most of the plot settings are tailored for the production runs of the preprint.
-These settings, like axes scales, axes limits, colorbar ticks, etc. are set inside the corresponding mosaic functions in the `mosaics.jl` file.
-You may need to customize the values from there to fit your needs.
+Unfortunately, most of the plot attributes are tailored for the production runs of the preprint.
+These attributes, like aaxes limits, colorbar ticks, etc., are set inside the corresponding mosaic functions in the `src/mosaics.jl` file, and in the `src/plotattributes.jl` file.
+You may need to identify and customize these values from the source files to fit your needs.

 ### SLURM batch submission
-There is also an example SLURM batch submission file, used for running this code on the Serafin supercomputer at [Centro de Computo de Alto Desempeño](https://ccad.unc.edu.ar/), Universidad Nacional de Cordoba.
+There is also an example SLURM batch submission file.
+Particularly, it is the one used for the production runs on the Serafin supercomputer at [Centro de Computo de Alto Desempeño](https://ccad.unc.edu.ar/), Universidad Nacional de Cordoba.
 The standard output and error files are directed to the `logs` folder.

 ### Questions and issues